ThrottlingTroll/ThrottlingTroll/README.md

 * **Method** - request's HTTP method.
 E.g. `POST`.
 Empty string or null means any method.
 * **HeaderName** - request's HTTP header to check.
 If specified, the rule will only apply to requests with this header set to **HeaderValue**.
 * **HeaderValue** - value for HTTP header identified by **HeaderName**.
 The rule will only apply to requests with that header set to this value.
 If **HeaderName** is specified and **HeaderValue** is not - that matches requests with any value in that header.
 * **IdentityId** - request's custom Identity ID.
 If specified, the rule will only apply to requests with this Identity ID.
-When specifying **IdentityId** you will also need to provide a custom identity extraction routine via  **IdentityIdExtractor** setting.
+Along with **IdentityId** you will also need to provide a custom identity extraction routine via  **IdentityIdExtractor** setting.
+* **IdentityIdExtractor** - a routine that takes a request object and should return the caller's identityId.
+Typically what serves as identityId is some api-key (taken from e.g. a header), or the **oid** claim of a JWT token, or something similar.
+When **IdentityIdExtractor** is specified and **IdentityId** is not - different identityIds will automatically get their own rate counters, one counter per each unique identityId.

 If any of the above properties is empty or not specified, this means matching **any** request.